 Where does all this leave states?
 Hiring attorneys, yes.
 States can model their laws after federal laws—laws that apply to federal candidates only—but there is no expectation or common practice of doing so.
 Instead, legislative options are most likely to be found in the work done in other states.
 For that, please go to Part II.

-Part Two: Campaign Finance Policies State Comparisons
+Part Two: Campaign Finance Policies in New Mexico Compared to Other States

 While academics, advocates and attorneys spend time dissecting, debating and describing the role of money in politics, it is state legislators who set state policy on campaign finance regulation.
 While regulatory approaches can be seen through a theoretical lens, they are also an aggregation of state choices on many small questions.